Invisible-Farm/.github/README.md

 Finally, our platform encompasses My Value Mapping, featuring a comprehensive Vibe Map and Value Chart.
 This dynamic component enables individuals to showcase and share their soft skills and capabilities, grounded in the certificates and NFTs they have received.

 Through our innovative and intricately designed system, we strive to revolutionize the paradigm of value recognition and appreciation within communities, fostering a culture that thrives on the essence of intangible yet indispensable contributions.

-You can check the demo of this website through http://1.234.5.209/ivfm/.